Welcome to Project Romania, Chard

 A land of wild beauty, strange sights and tremendous potential.

 ...
-Romania is a wonderful country to visit, with a rich cultural heritage and friendly, hospitable people – despite the fact that they have so little.
+Romania is a wonderful country to visit, with a rich cultural heritage and friendly, hospitable people – despite the fact that, even in 2014, they have so little.

 Project Romania